richbjhudson/richbjhudson.github.io/docs/_techNotes/Linux_Ops.md

     name: bridge-profile
     used_by: []
     ```
-    - Run the container using the *lxc profile* `lxc launch ubuntu:22.04 mynewcontainer -p default -p bridge-profile`. *Note: The default profile is loaded first, followed by the bridge-profile profile to ensure the latter overrides any conflicting settings.*
+    - Run the container using the *lxc profile* `lxc launch ubuntu:22.04 container02 -p default -p bridge-profile`. *Note: The default profile is loaded first, followed by the bridge-profile profile to ensure the latter overrides any conflicting settings.*
+    - Connect to the container and install apache2:
+    ```
+    lxc exec container02 bash
+    apt install apache2
+    exit
+    ```
-    - You can add a *lxc profile* to an existing container using `lxc profile add container01 bridge-profile`.
+    - Obtain the IP Address of the container `lxc list` and test connectivity `curl http://192.168.101.112`. *Note: You can add a *lxc profile* to an existing container using `lxc profile add container01 bridge-profile`.*

 ### Kubernetes
 - [Setup a K8s Cluster]({{ site.baseurl }}/linux/2023/02/15/setup_k8s/)